svalinn/DAGMC/doc/usersguide/uw2.rst

-The lines above must be pasted into the Fluka input and then run as you would any Fluka, with the exception that we give the rfluka script an executable argument and a new "-d" argument, which specifies the geometry filename
+The lines above must be pasted into the Fluka input and then run as you would any Fluka, with the exception that we give the rfluka script an executable argument and a new "-d" argument, which specifies the geometry filename:
 ::
    %> $FLUPRO/flutil/rfluka -N0 -M1 -e mainfludag -d example.h5m fluka.inp

-The code should run and successfully produce screen output similar to the following (the filepaths will change according to your system):
+The code should run and successfully produce screen output similar to the following (the filepaths will change according to your system, as will the numerical part of "fluka_26362"):
 ::
    $TARGET_MACHINE = Linux
    $FLUPRO = /mnt/data/opt/fluka/fluka/